pratikshyadash2410/pratikshyadash2410/README.md

 > How EV adoption has spread across Indian states and vehicle segments over ten years, and where the trend points next.

 - Cleaned and prepared 96,000+ sales records spanning 2014 to 2024, handling missing values, duplicates and inconsistent state names, then engineered year, month and segment features.
-- Analysed state-wise and segment-wise demand alongside year-over-year growth in pandas, with charts built in Jupyter using matplotlib and seaborn.
+- Analysed state wise and segment wise demand alongside year over year growth in pandas, with charts built in Jupyter using matplotlib and seaborn.
-- Ran XGBoost against a linear regression baseline on the engineered features, and used Holt-Winters exponential smoothing for the time-series forecast.
+- Ran XGBoost against a linear regression baseline on the engineered features, and used Holt Winters exponential smoothing for the time series forecast.

 **Stack:** `Python` · `pandas` · `NumPy` · `scikit-learn` · `XGBoost` · `Holt-Winters` · `matplotlib` · `seaborn`